puppetlabs/puppetlabs-cd4pe/test/README.md

 For `--vcs-provider <vcs>`, supported providers include Gitlab (gitlab), GitHub Enterprise (GHE) and Bitbucker Server (bbs).

+**Troubleshooting**

+If you get an error from Ruby/Bundler like:

+    Could not find tzinfo-1.2.6 in any of the sources Run `bundle install` to install missing gems.

+You need to remove the `Gemfile.lock` from the root of the repository.

 **Caveats & implementation notes**

 This script will create local `inventory.yaml` and `params.json` files, and remove any existing ones.
 The `../inventory.yaml` file is left for further bolt runs; the `params.json` file contains sensitive information and is removed upon a successful run.